cpetrich/counterfeit_DS18B20/README.md

 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
 The recommended (and currently sufficient) way of identifying counterfeit sensors is to analyze state and behavior of the scratchpad register in response to commands that comply with the datasheet \[5\].

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below as indicated by reference number \[1-6,8-10\].
-Tests were performed at 5 V with 1.2 kOhm pull-up.*)
+All tests were performed at 5 V with 1.2 kOhm pull-up.*)

 ## References